 25. Waterfall Bird Bath

-A small running waterfall in the garden or backyard always creates a natural atmosphere, which will be appreciated by birds.
+A small running waterfall in the garden or backyard always creates a natural atmosphere, which birds will appreciate.

 There are lots of bird baths available in the shape of a waterfall structure, with most of them requiring a power source to run.